activatedgeek/blog/site/contents/people/th/adages-quotes.md

 - _If you chase two rabbits, both will escape._
 - _If it can't be measured, it becomes politics._
 - _Everybody's business is nobody's business_.

+## TV

+- > What do you do with tough cookies?
+You dip 'em in milk. - Ted Lasso